DH

 Creating a Full Stack Application with Django, FastAPI, and Next.js

 • Django: We use Django for its strong scaffolding abilities, primarily for its models, migrations, and admin capabilities.
+SQLite would work for prototypes, but PostgreSQL is the right default for production: it handles concurrent writes safely, supports row-level locking, and integrates cleanly with Django's ORM.

 • Next.js: We utilize Next.js for its flexibility in providing server-side rendering (SSR), static site generation (SSG), and incremental static regeneration (ISR) on a per-page basis.